 - Must be at least 18 years of age.
-(The U.S. Department of Transportation (DOT) requires that all interstate drivers be at least 21 years of age. - Must provide a driving record free of current serious violations. - Must be able to pass a Department of Transportation (DOT) physical as required by Federal & State agencies. - Must be able to pass a drug screen when administered. - No felony convictions in the past five (5) years.
+(The U.S. Department of Transportation (DOT) requires that all interstate drivers be at least 21 years of age. - Must have high school diploma or equivalent. - Must provide a driving record free of current serious violations. - Must be able to pass a Department of Transportation (DOT) physical as required by Federal & State agencies. - Must be able to pass a drug screen when administered. - No felony convictions in the past five (5) years.
 All criminal records are subject to review and may be required to provide a letter of intent to hire from a prospective employer.